 Waiting for exchanges

 According to the surveys presented for the Cardano network, of the 25 exchanges intended as a requirement.
 Only two are fully ready to support the new upgrade, having already performed the corresponding tests and confirmed full compatibility with Vasil.
 According to IOG, 27 exchanges are in the process of integration.
 Five of them have the highest liquidity of ADA on their platforms.

 Although no names were disclosed, data published by CoinMarketCap points out that exchanges such as Binance, Coinbase, and KuCoin register the highest volumes of daily trading operations with the ADA cryptocurrency, accounting at the time of editing together for more than $122 million in the last 24 hours.

 With this clear, for IOG, the update is getting closer and closer.
 Still, it only remains to wait for the remaining exchanges to be able to set a tentative date, which will no longer be subject to delays, as indicated by Charles Hoskinson weeks ago.

-According to the leading developers, Vasil is one of the most important updates for Cardano precisely because it will bring operational improvements in terms of scalability and speed.
-The upgrade will further streamline the flow of information, block processing and lower the operating cost associated with transactions.
+According to the leading developers, Vasil is one of the most important updates for Cardano precisely because it will bring operational improvements in scalability and speed.
+The upgrade will further streamline the flow of information, block processing, and lower the operating cost associated with transactions.

-While Vasil is on his way, the spotlight is currently on the Ethereum ecosystem, which will officially transition from Proof-of-Work (PoW) to Proof-of-Stake (PoS) starting next September 6 in the expected update known as The Merge.
-Ethereum's upgrade means moving away from traditional mining and switching to a staking system, which makes block processing a process with lower barriers to entry and more environmentally friendly.
+While Vasil is on his way, the spotlight is currently on the Ethereum ecosystem.
+It will officially transition from Proof-of-Work (PoW) to Proof-of-Stake (PoS) starting next September 6 in the expected update, The Merge.
+Ethereum’s upgrade means moving away from traditional mining and switching to a staking system.
+The change makes block processing a process with lower barriers to entry and more environmentally friendly.
 On the other hand, it creates doubts about network decentralization and associated problems.